 These windows are designed with a small gap of space between the two parallel glass layers that can be filled with gas, typically nontoxic krypton or argon, to form a thermal barrier and reduce heat transfer.
 How much you spend depends on a few factors, such as window style, material, glass type, brand, and energy efficiency features.

 Our guide breaks down how these factors affect your total cost, plus where to compromise versus where to invest to get the best window option at the best price.
-We collected data from RSMeans, respected window associations, leading window companies, and our internal survey of 1,000 homeowners to give you a sense of what to expect when shopping for window replacement options.
+We collected data from RSMeans, respected window associations, leading window companies, and our internal survey of 1,000 homeowners to give you a sense of what to expect when shopping for the best window replacement options.

-What You Should Know About Double-pane Windows
+What You Should Know About Double-Pane Windows

 Double-pane window replacement costs between $234 and $1,224 on average.